carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Semantics:
 """"""""""

-The '``cleanuppad``' instruction defines the values which are set by the :ref:`personality function <personalityfn>` upon re-entry to the function.
+When the call stack is being unwound due to an exception being thrown, the :ref:`personality function <personalityfn>` transfers control to the ``cleanuppad`` with the aid of the personality-specific arguments.
 As with calling conventions, how the personality function results are represented in LLVM IR is target specific.

-When the call stack is being unwound due to an exception being thrown, the :ref:`personality function <personalityfn>` transfers control to the ``cleanuppad`` with the aid of the personality-specific arguments.

 The ``cleanuppad`` instruction has several restrictions: